-The popularity of the league makes it the most popular basketball league outside of the NBA, during the 2023-24 season games averaged 10,383 attendances, the highest indoor sport average attendance outside of the US.
+The popularity of the league makes it the most popular basketball league outside of the NBA.
+During the 2024-25 season, games averaged 10,650 attendances, the highest indoor sport average attendance outside of the US.

-We head into the 2024-25 season with Panathinaikos as the reigning champions after having won their seventh title last year, their first since 2011 during a dominant reign by the Greek clubs.
+We head into the 2025-26 season with Fenerbahçe as the reigning champions after having won their 2nd title last season; their only other title came back in 2017.

-There used to be plenty of back-to-back winners, however, since 2015 that has only happened once (Anadolu Efes 2021 & 2022) so Panathinaikos will have their work cut out to back up their championship.
+There used to be plenty of back-to-back winners; however, since 2015, that has only happened once (Anadolu Efes 2021 & 2022), so Fenerbahçe will have their work cut out to back up their championship.

 How often do Favourites win in the EuroLeague?